 When I was young my grandparents traveled the world and would bring back reels of film from their adventures.
 I inherited their "wanderlust" and love of photography.
 Dad gave me my first camera and we spent a lot of time together shooting flowers and raptor birds: eagles, hawks, owls, etc. and an occasional pelican.
 These were birds that he treated for injuries as a physician for Fish and Game.

 Since 1979, I've had the opportunity to visit 28 countries and I've loved every minute!
-My first visit to Africa was on safari to Kenya in 1989 with my dad and a small group of photographers.
+My first visit to Africa was on safari to Kenya in 1989 with dad and a small group of photographers.

-Travel highlights include: visiting East Berlin before the wall was taken down; Russia on a Stolichnaya vodka tour at a time when wearing jeans would have you deported or put in jail; a visit to Eqypt just days before the overthrow of Hosni Mubaric; my trip to South Sudan for the celebration of their first Independence Day; to Italy for the canonization of St. Daniel Comboni; but the most interesting was my last trip to Uganda to find Christine, a young Tanzanian woman, who I brought back to the United States for medical treatment at the Grossman Burn Center.
+Travel highlights include: visiting East Berlin before the wall was taken down; Russia on a Stolichnaya vodka tour at a time when wearing jeans would have you deported or put in jail; a visit to Eqypt just days before the overthrow of Hosni Mubaric; my trip to South Sudan for the celebration of their first Independence Day; to Italy for the canonization of St. Daniel Comboni; but the most interesting was my trip to Uganda in 2015 to find Christine, a young Tanzanian woman, who I brought back to the United States for medical treatment at the Grossman Burn Center.
 Christine had sustained severe burns after an "acid throw" to her face and upper torso.
 She stayed in the United States for 9 months and endured numerous surgeries before returning home to Uganda.

 - Red Cross Disaster and First Aid Stations